-15.1.4 Appeals must be made by e-mail.
-An appeal will be considered only if the email is received by 5:00 PM Eastern Daylight-Saving Time on the Wednesday immediately after the Regional Competition.
-Ms. Mnookin will forward the appeal to the SSBC Rules Committee for their evaluation.
+15.1.5 Appeals must be made by e-mail.
+An appeal will be considered only if the email is received by 5:00 p.m.
+EDT on the Wednesday immediately after the Regional Competition.
 The SSBC Rules Committee will not respond to an appeal until the official scoring spreadsheet file for that Regional Competition has been submitted by the host school to ssbcscorekeeper@aisc.org.
-The only redress that may be made is an invitation to participate in the National Finals if the SSBC Rules

-Committee is convinced that the appeal is valid and that the appealing team should have qualified for the National Finals.
+The only redress that may be made is an invitation to participate in the National Finals if the SSBC Rules Committee is convinced that the appeal is valid and that the appealing team should have qualified for the National Finals.
 Decisions and rankings made by regional judges will not be overturned.